hongtaoh/hongtaoh.github.io/content/en/blog/2021-04-05-gh-pages-action.md

 open .github/workflows/gh-pages.yml -a TextEdit
 ```

-You can replace `TextEdit` with `"Sublime Text"` if have Sublime Text installed.
+You can replace `TextEdit` with `"Sublime Text"` if you have Sublime Text installed.

 Windows: